pxaris/ccml/README.md

 python evaluate.py --dataset 'lyra' --data_dir '/__path_to__/lyra' --model_name 'musicnn_from_magnatagatune' --device 'cuda:0'
 ```

 The result will be stored under `evaluation/{dataset}/` directory to a `{model_name}.txt` file.
-The evaluation results of the single-domain models and the best transfer learning models are being provided for reference purposes.
+The evaluation results of the single-domain and the best transfer learning models are being provided for reference purposes.